AwwLivSos/Zumbul/README.md

 | **Animated Butterfly** | Tap | Triggers a cinematic video showing the life cycle and growth of the plant. |

 ### 🌻 Meet Flowey!
 Flowey is your peppy, high-energy UI assistant.
-He’s "the man" for real — guiding you through every step, explaining what to click, and ensuring you never get lost in the garden.
+He’s there for guiding you through every step, explaining what to click, and ensuring you never get lost in the garden.

 ---